laboon/CS1530_Summer2018/syllabus.md

 ## Online Resources

-* Building and Testing With Gradle is available for free online at: http://www2.gradle.com/l/68052/2015-01-13/6dm
+* Gradle Java Quick Start is available for free online at: https://docs.gradle.org/current/userguide/tutorial_java_projects.html
 * A Friendly Introduction to Git by Bill Laboon is available for free online at: https://github.com/laboon/friendly_introduction_git/tree/master/presentation

 ## WEEK 1 (Week of 14 May)